rikiyay/covid19/README.md

 - Influence of the Duration of One-shot Social Distancing
 - Efficacy of the Lightswitch Method (cyclic/intermittent approach to social distancing, described [here](https://covid-measures.github.io/) by Marissa Childs et al)

+In simulations:
+- Healthy person is shown in light gray
+- Infected person is shown in red
+- Recoverd person is shown in green
+- Dead person is hidden but displayed in dark gray in counter and stacked area chart

+List of experiments
+- No Social Distancing (Activity Level 100%)
+- Social Distancing: Continuous
+    - Activity Level 70%
+    - Activity Level 40%
+- Social Distancing: On-shot (Short-term)
+    - Activity Level 40% -> 100%
+    - Activity Level 40% -> 70%
+- Social Distancing: On-shot (Mid-term)
+    - Activity Level 40% -> 100%
+    - Activity Level 40% -> 70%
+- Social Distancing: On-shot (Long-term)
+    - Activity Level 40% -> 100%
+    - Activity Level 40% -> 70%
+- Social Distancing: Lightswitch (Cyclic social distancing)
+    - Activity Level 40% -> 100% (Repeated)
+    - Activity Level 40% -> 70% (Repeated) -> 100%

+Note: these simulations are vastly oversimplified and should not be readily applied to COVID-19 decision making.

 ---

 ### TL;DR